Paratrooper

-A paratrooper is a military parachutist—someone trained to parachute into a military operation, and usually functioning as part of an airborne force.
-Military parachutists (troops) and parachutes were first used on a large scale during World War II for troop distribution and transportation.
-Paratroopers are often used in surprise attacks, to seize strategic objectives such as airfields or bridges.
+A paratrooper or military parachutist is a soldier trained to conduct military operations by parachuting directly into an area of operations, usually as part of a large airborne forces unit.
+Traditionally paratroopers fight only as light infantry armed with small arms and light weapons, although some paratroopers can also function as artillerymen or mechanized infantry by utilizing field guns, infantry fighting vehicles and light tanks that are often used in surprise attacks to seize strategic positions behind enemy lines such as airfields, bridges and major roads.

 Overview

-Paratroopers jump out of airplanes and use parachutes to land safely on the ground.
+Paratroopers jump out of aircraft and use parachutes to land safely on the ground.
 This is one of the three types of "forced entry" strategic techniques for entering a theater of war; the other two being by land and by water.
 Their tactical advantage of entering the battlefield from the air is that they can attack areas not directly accessible by other transport.
-The ability of air assault to enter the battlefield from any location allows paratroopers to evade emplaced fortifications that guard from attack from a specific direction.
+The ability of airborne assault to enter the battlefield from any location allows paratroopers to evade emplaced fortifications that guard from attack from a specific direction.
 The possible use of paratroopers also forces defenders to spread out to protect other areas which would otherwise be safe.
 Another common use for paratroopers is to establish an airhead for landing other units, as at the Battle of Crete.